 “I-I see myself as an orphan in Kandor,” began Lesla.
 “My identity is unknown to all.
 I am raised by the family of my schoolmate, Zora Vi-Lar, and they give me their last name.
 She and I eventually pursue scientific education, and I prove to be her superior.
 I see myself when Superman reveals Supergirl to Kandor, back when the miniaturized city was in a bottle in his Fortress.
 We are all shocked by how much she and I look alike.
 Jokes are made about my father being Nim-El, the weapon scientist.
 His real nephew Kal-El and his niece Kara Zor-El are Superman and Supergirl.”

-“Wait one minute,” said Captain Comet.
+“Wait one minute,” said Adam.
 “Could you be Nim-El’s daughter, and thus another cousin of Superman?”

 “I don’t know,” said Lesla.
 “Since no one knows my parentage, this memory scanner won’t reveal that secret.
 But it would explain why I am Kara’s virtual twin.
 Even she admitted that I was identical to her.

 “I see myself maddened to the point of believing that I am the real Supergirl,” she continued.
 “I truly believe it!
 I try to discredit her. (*) I try to — to kill her.
 I finally lead the Phantom Zone villains against her, but they turn on me and… my body is disintegrated. (*) But, somehow, I live on.”